apache/calcite-avatica/site/_docs/howto.md

 * Check that `NOTICE` has the current copyright year.
 * Check that `calcite.avatica.version` has the proper value in `/gradle.properties`.
 * Add release notes to `site/_docs/history.md`.
-Include the commit history, and say which versions of Java, Guava and operating systems the release is tested against.
+Include the commit history, names of people who contributed to the release, and say which versions of Java, Guava and operating systems the release is tested against.
 * Generate a report of vulnerabilities that occur among dependencies,